gaucho-labs/leptos-hotkeys/README.md

 <!-- markdownlint-restore -->

 > [!NOTE]
 > This library is ready for use.
-> If you're curious about updates, please read the [CHANGELOG](https://github.com/gaucho-labs/leptos-hotkeys/blob/main/CHANGELOG.md).
+If you're curious about updates read the [CHANGELOG](https://github.com/gaucho-labs/leptos-hotkeys/blob/main/CHANGELOG.md).

 ## Live example